 - The English Minute offers short videos to teach vocabulary and grammar.
 Each video is followed by a short interactive quiz.
 If you choose, you can watch a Spanish-language version of each grammar video.
 The site is optimized for use on a cell phone, so students can practice "on the go."

 - The English Listening Lessons at TalkEnglish use a 3-step process: listen to a short dialog, take a quiz, then read a transcript.
 The site also has audio files of hundreds of words, phrases, and sentences for practice with listening and pronunciation (but offers no quiz for these sections).

 - Side by Side TV is a set of (rather dated) YouTube videos that correspond with the chapters of the popular Side by Side textbook series.
 They feature short, entertaining skits that illustrate the same beginning to intermediate-level vocabulary and grammatical structures covered in the textbook series.
 You can watch and learn from the videos without having the books in front of you, but it would be even better to use them together.
 (The videos alone do not provide explanations, written transcripts, or practice exercises.)
 Note: these videos would be good for tutor/student pairs to watch together and discuss, or even try to re-enact themselves.

-- Ventures and Touchstone are textbooks produced by Cambridge University Press.
-The publisher offers additional on-line practice for each chapter of these textbooks.
+- Ventures is a textbook produced by Cambridge University Press.
+The publisher offers additional on-line practice for each chapter.
 [You can use the practice activities whether or not you have the textbooks.]
 The activities are well-designed, fun to use, and cover a broad range of levels and skill areas, including listening, grammar, sentence construction, and vocabulary.
-Step Forward, also from Oxford University Press, is another textbook series with free online activities you can use with or without the book.

 - English Club features a wide range of lessons and quizzes at various levels.
 Not all of the lessons include audio, but many do.